-Hyperlinking in PowerPoint allows you to jump around within your presentation or open documents outside of your presentation without leaving slide show mode.
+And the reason that hyperlinking in PowerPoint is important is that it allows you to jump around within your presentation or open documents outside of your presentation without leaving Slideshow Mode.

 This allows you to create interactive and non-linear presentations.
 Common things you might use hyperlinks for in PowerPoint are:

 - Hyperlinking to another slide in your presentation